No products in the cart.

 If you are not injured, you are a 'client' and need a degree in Physical Activity and Sports Sciences

-The graduate in Physical Education or currently the Degree in Physical Activity and Sports Sciences is the professional who is in charge of preparing the runner who is healthy (not injured) to compete.
+The graduate in Physical Education or currently the Degree in Physical Activity and Sports Sciences is the professional who is in charge of preparing the team to compete.redor or corredpray that he is healthy (not injured).
 If you are not injured, you are not a patient, but a client with a competition goal in mind.

 Graduated and qualified professionals are the ones who make it possible to improve as a runner.